taiyuuki/utils/doc/utils.object_keys.md

 Keys&lt;T&gt;

-The function `objectKeys` returns an array of keys of the input object `o`<!-- -->, with the type of the keys being inferred based on the type of the input object.
+The function `object_keys` returns an array of keys of the input object `o`<!-- -->, with the type of the keys being inferred based on the type of the input object.
 The type of the returned value is `Keys<T>`<!-- -->, which is a type alias defined elsewhere in the code.